XWalways/Network-Pruning/README.md

 <br>

-We also compare with the "[Lottery Ticket Hypothesis](https://arxiv.org/abs/1803.03635)" (Frankle & Carbin 2019), and find that with optimal learning rate, the "winning ticket" initialization as used in Frankle & Carbin (2019) does not bring improvement over random initialization.
+The Paper also compare with the "[Lottery Ticket Hypothesis](https://arxiv.org/abs/1803.03635)" (Frankle & Carbin 2019), and find that with optimal learning rate, the "winning ticket" initialization as used in Frankle & Carbin (2019) does not bring improvement over random initialization.
 For more details please refer to our paper.

 ## Implementation
-We evaluated the following seven pruning methods.
+The Paper evaluated the following seven pruning methods.

 1. [L1-norm based channel pruning](https://arxiv.org/abs/1608.08710)
 2. [ThiNet](https://arxiv.org/abs/1707.06342)